BSC-ES/autosubmit/docs/source/userguide/create/index.rst

     autosubmit expid -dm -d "dummy test"

-.. runcmd:: autosubmit expid -dm -d "dummy test"

-If there is an autosubmitrc or .autosubmitrc file in your home directory (cd ~), you can setup a default file from where the contents of platforms_expid.yml should be copied.
+If there is an autosubmitrc or .autosubmitrc file in your home directory (cd ~), you can setup a default file from where the contents of platforms_<EXPID>.yml should be copied.

 In this autosubmitrc or .autosubmitrc file, include the configuration setting custom_platforms: